A Beginning's guide to Understanding Protected Trees

 What happens if I carry out work on a protected tree without permission?

-If you work on a tree that is protected without obtaining the necessary authorizations, you could be subject to significant fines, and possibly even jail time.
+If you do work on a protected tree without the proper authorizations, you could be subject to substantial fines and even imprisonment.

 It is unlawful to take down trees that are protected without the necessary permissions.
-If you require the tree to be removed then you must seek permission from the council and provide proof to back your claim.
+If you need removal of the tree it is necessary to seek permission from the council and provide evidence to support your case.

 Conclusion

-In conclusion, discovering whether a tree is protected is a crucial step to ensure that any tree work carried out legally.
-If you know the various types of protection, and knowing how to determine if they are protected, you can ensure that you’re in compliance with the law and protecting the trees you care for.
-If you are unsure about the protection status of trees, we suggest seeking advice from an expert in tree care, such as North Shore Tree Removal.
-Our experienced arborists will be able to inform you regarding the status of protection of your trees, and will guide you through the steps to ensure that you are acting within the legal guidelines.
-With our experience and dedication to providing top-quality tree care we will help you preserve the beauty and worth that your trees have.
-Contact us now by calling 1300 636 143 to schedule a consultation and let us help you keep your trees safe and healthy.
+To conclude, knowing if trees are protected is an essential step in ensuring that tree work is carried out legally.
+Understanding the different kinds of protection, and knowing how to determine if they are protected, you can ensure that you’re in compliance with the law and protecting the trees that you are responsible for.
+If you’re unsure of the protection status of trees, we suggest consulting an expert in tree care such as North Shore Tree Removal.
+Our team of experienced arborists can advise you on the protection status of your trees and walk you through the steps to make sure you’re following the law.
+With our expertise and commitment to providing high-quality tree services, we can help you keep the beauty and value for your tree.
+Contact us now by phone at 1300 636 143 to schedule a consultation, and let us guide you on how to keep your trees protected and healthy.